IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Wire the `Function` node in between the `Inject` and `Debug` nodes.
 You may need to delete the existing wire (select it and hit `delete` on the keyboard).

 Next, double-click on the `Function` node to bring up the edit dialog.
-Copy the following code into the function field (snippet 25):
+Copy the following code into the function field:

 ```javascript
 // Create a Date object from the payload